 Check out LA’s murals and art installations

-While most museums are still closed, LA has a vibrant street art scene that makes much of the city feel like an outdoor art gallery.
+While most museums in LA have reopened, you don’t have to go inside to take in some great art.
+LA has a vibrant street art scene that makes much of the city feel like an outdoor art gallery.
 You’ll find no shortage of Instagrammable murals and art installations all over LA!

 Some of the best areas for street art include Abbot Kinney in Venice, the Arts District in Downtown LA, and Melrose Avenue in West Hollywood.
 If you spend just a few hours wandering any of these spots, you’ll find plenty of material for your Instagram feed.

-And if you still need more places to snap some Instagram photos, check out the colorful Micheltorena Stairs in Silver Lake and the Urban Lights installation at Los Angeles County Museum of Art (LACMA): the museum may be closed, but the outdoor exhibits are still open.
+And if you still need more places to snap some Instagram photos, check out the colorful Micheltorena Stairs in Silver Lake and the outdoor Urban Lights installation at Los Angeles County Museum of Art (LACMA).

 Warm up with a bowl of ramen

 Ramen is the ultimate comfort food: there is nothing better than slurping your way through a bowl of noodles and warm broth on a chilly evening.
 If you associate ramen with those cheap, MSG-filled packets of noodles, you’re in for a treat: real ramen is nothing like that!